jitendrakyadav/pgmsolutions/readme.txt

     composer dump-autoload [options]
 /*
 Dump-फेंकना ,डालना ,गिराना
+a.
 This command dumps(i.e. creates & stores) autoload file in vendor directory.
+b.
 Use this command always when you have added any new class or interface or trait, to make entries of these class/interface/trait to vendor/composer/autoload_classmap.php & in other files of same directory to enjoy composer's autoloading functionality.
+c.
+This command creates/modifies/affects only file/files of vendor/composer directory and vendor/autoload.php file.
--o => optimized (Optimizes PSR0 and PSR4 packages to be loaded with classmaps too, good for production.)
+d. -o => optimized (Optimizes PSR0 and PSR4 packages to be loaded with classmaps too, good for production.)
-What it does exactly: This command looks into composer.json > "autoload" object of composer.json > "classmap" section and checks:
+e.
+What it does exactly: This command looks into composer.json > "autoload" object of composer.json > "classmap" section and checks (This command works for other sections of "autoload" object as well like "psr-4", etc.):
-a. whether any new class-or-interface-or-traits-containing directory has been added, if yes, then makes maps of classname-to-it's-file-with-it's-full-path in vendor/composer/autoload_classmap.php and might be modify all other files present in same directory as well, for all those files whose directory mentioned under "classmap" section in composer.json.
-2. whether any new class-or-interface-or-trait containing file has been added for already mentioned directories under "classmap" section in composer.json, if yes, then makes map-of-classname-to-it's-file-with-it's-full-path in vendor/composer/autoload_classmap.php and might be modify all other files present in same directory as well.
+	i. whether any new class-or-interface-or-traits-containing directory has been added, if yes, then makes maps of classname-to-it's-file-with-it's-full-path in vendor/composer/autoload_classmap.php and might be modify all other files present in same directory as well, for all those files whose directory mentioned under "classmap" section in composer.json. ii. whether any new class-or-interface-or-trait containing file has been added for already mentioned directories under "classmap" section in composer.json, if yes, then makes map-of-classname-to-it's-file-with-it's-full-path in vendor/composer/autoload_classmap.php and might be modify all other files present in same directory as well.
-Now just add vendor/autoload.php in your newly created php file present in project's root folder and enjoy of composer's autoloading functionality by accessing all classes or interfaces or traits of all directories mentioned under "classmap" section in composer.json as following: require_once 'vendor/autoload.php';
+	    Now just add vendor/autoload.php in your newly created php file(might be present in project's root folder) and enjoy of composer's autoloading functionality by accessing all classes or interfaces or traits of all directories mentioned under "classmap" section in composer.json as following: require_once 'vendor/autoload.php';

 	$obj = new XYZ();

 Case Study:
 	a.
 Go to inside a blank directory i.e. project's root directory